firemark/pixelopolis/docs/articles/draw-objs/index.rst

 Each Draw Obj has a few primal properties:

-.. list-table:: Properties
-    :header-rows: 1

-    * - Name
-      - Type
-      - Description
-      - Default

-    * - display
+.. css:property:: display
-      - draw-obj type name
-      - select type of draw-obj,
+    :type: DISPLAY-TYPE
+    :default: element's name

+    type of draw-obj to howto display draw-obj (in ex. cube, triangle, dome, etc).
+Each display's type has another properties and another shape.

-        if display is incorrect then draw-obj will not be rendered
+    If display is incorrect then draw-obj will not be rendered.
-      - element name from selector's rule

-    * - width
+.. css:property:: width
-      - INTEGER / PERCENTAGE
+    :type: INTEGER | PERCENTAGE
+    :default: 0

-      - size on X axis.
+    size on X axis.
 Percentage borrows from parent draw-obj

-      - 0
+    :type INTEGER: width in pixels
+    :type PERCENTAGE: get width from parent object and multiples by this value

-    * - depth
+.. css:property:: depth
-      - INTEGER / PERCENTAGE
+    :type: INTEGER | PERCENTAGE
+    :default: 0

-      - size on Y axis.
+    size on Y axis.
 Percentage borrows from parent draw-obj

-      - 0
+    :type INTEGER: depth in pixels
+    :type PERCENTAGE: get depth from parent object and multiples by this value

-    * - height
+.. css:property:: height
-      - INTEGER / PERCENTAGE
+    :type: INTEGER | PERCENTAGE
+    :default: 0

-      - size on Z axis.
+    size on Z axis.
 Percentage borrows from parent draw-obj

-      - 0
+    :type INTEGER: height in pixels
+    :type PERCENTAGE: get height from parent object and multiples by this value

-    * - rotate
+.. css::property:: rotate
-      - INTEGER (degrees)
+    :type: INTEGER
+    :default: 0

-      - rotation values on X-Y axis
+    rotation values on X-Y axis
-      - 0

 Examples
 -----------